Grace Hudson

 Grace Carpenter Hudson (1865–1937) was an American painter based in Northern California.
-She was nationally known during her lifetime for a numbered series of more than 684 portraits of the local Pomo natives.
+She was nationally known during her lifetime for a numbered series of more than 684 portraits of local Pomo communities.
 She painted the first, National Thorn, after her marriage in 1891.
 Her last work was completed in 1935.

 Early life

 Grace Carpenter was born on February 21, 1865, in Potter Valley, California.
 Her mother Helen McCowen was one of the first white school teachers educating Pomo children and was a commercial portrait photographer in Ukiah, California; her father Aurelius Ormando Carpenter was a skilled panoramic and landscape photographer who chronicled early Mendocino County frontier enterprises such as logging, shipping and railroading.
 Her paternal grandmother was Clarina I. H. Nichols.

 At fourteen years of age, Grace was sent to attend the recently established San Francisco School of Design, an art school that emphasized painting from nature rather than from memory or by copying existing works.
 At sixteen, she executed an award-winning, full-length, life-sized self-portrait in crayon.
 While in San Francisco, she met and eloped with William Davis, a man fifteen years her senior.
-This action upset her parents and ending her formal studies.
+This action upset her parents and ended her formal studies.
 The marriage lasted only a year.

 From 1885 to 1890, Grace Carpenter Davis lived with her parents in Ukiah painting, teaching and rendering illustrations for magazines such as Cosmopolitan and Overland Monthly.
 Her work at that time had no particular focus and included genre, landscapes, portraits and still lifes in all media.
 Later in her career she would continue to accept occasional magazine illustration assignments, including ones for Sunset.

 Marriage to John Hudson

-In 1890, Grace married John Wilz Napier Hudson, M.D.
+In 1890, she married John Wilz Napier Hudson, M.D.
 (1857–1936).
 He had come to California from Nashville, Tennessee, in 1889 to serve as physician for the San Francisco and North Pacific Railroad.
 The newlyweds shared a keen interest in preserving and recording Native American culture.